AlexeyMalafeev/simple-spellchecker/README.md

 Note that the initialization of SimpleSpellchecker takes a few seconds (8 on my laptop).
 After the initialization, however, the spellchecker can process thousands of sentences per second.
+To run tests, pytest is required (I used 7.2.0).